flexera-public/policy_templates/cost/budget_v_actual/README.md

 # Monthly Actual v.
-Budgeted Spend Report
+Budgeted Spend Report (Legacy)

+## Deprecated

+This policy is no longer being updated.

 ## What it does